virtool/virtool-website/content/docs/developer/frontend/guide.md

 # Structure

+## Common file naming patterns
 For the most part, Virtool client source code is [organized by feature](https://reactjs.org/docs/faq-structure.html#grouping-by-features-or-routes).
-Most feature folders will have the following files or directories:
+Most feature folders will have custom versions of the following files or directories:

 ### `components` directory